demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/README.md

 prevention, investigation, and response across endpoints, identities, email, and applications to provide integrated protection against sophisticated attacks.

+## Authentication
+For more details about the authentication used in this integration, see <a href="https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication">Microsoft Integrations - Authentication</a>.

+#### Required Permissions
+* microsoft-365-defender-incidents-list:
+    * offline_access - Delegated

+      And one of the following:
+      * Incident.Read.All	- Application
+      * AdvancedHunting.Read.All - Application

+* microsoft-365-defender-incident-update:
+   * offline_access - Delegated
+   * Incident.ReadWrite.All - Application

+* microsoft-365-defender-advanced-hunting:
+    * offline_access - Delegated
+    * AdvancedHunting.Read.All - Application

 ## Configure Microsoft365Defender on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.